sanjayranjanagi/aps-portfolio.github.io/README.md

 Graph analysis algorithms can be employed to understand and leverage the network of connections between users and companies.
 By analyzing these connections, LinkedIn can identify key influencers, potential leads, and the most effective pathways for building business relationships.
 </p>
 <p style="text-align: justify;">
-**Challenges:** Data Volume: Handling the massive volume of user and company data efficiently.
+<strong>Challenges:</strong> Data Volume: Handling the massive volume of user and company data efficiently.
 Privacy: Ensuring user data privacy and compliance with data protection regulations.
 </p>
 [Here is my code for Dijkstras Algorithm](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/4d0e93f35ec616655ef9c5c4f9363603ce7a6d36/Codes/Dijkstras.cpp).